ubco-W2022T1-cosc301/project-group23/README.md

 ## Team Members

+**Please remember to update this section**
 - Mel Jensen: I'm a fourth year electrical engineering student.
-- Ella Serber: one sentence about you!
-**Please remember to update this section**

-- Mel Jensen: one sentence about you!
 - Ella Serber: I am a 4th year psychology major at UBCO
 - Minju Yu: one sentence about you!